NASA-NJU/FlyMon/README.md

 * A reference control plane framework realizing task reconfiguration, resource management, data collection.
 * A simulation framework to fast explore algorithms' accuracy.

-> :question: **NOTE 1** : We are improving the richness and reliability of this repository.
+> :question: **NOTE** :question: We are improving the richness and reliability of this repository.
 Please submit an issue if you find any bugs/problems.

-> :exclamation: **NOTE 2** : This repository currently serves as an early exploration for academics purpose.
+> :exclamation: **NOTE 2** :exclamation: This repository currently serves as an early exploration for academics purpose.
 We do not provide production-level quality assurance.

 ## How To Use